TritonDataCenter/rfd/rfd/0114/README.md

 The variants should be configurable within a given DC and it should only ever be CNAPI that does translation.
 Everything else in the APIs (packages, etc.) should only need to reference devices via variant, type and id.
+The variant definition should also include the type (here: "gpu").

 You can also see here we've added a `gpus: 1` field.
 This will simply represent the count of objects in `assignable_devices` that have type 'gpu'.
 When a CNAPI